 - It depends on the diff command - a unix utility command.

 - For the moment, diff.exe needs to be available in the same directory as dirdiff.exe.

 - If you need support for a different operating system, please use the comment section below.

 The program is especially useful for:

-- to sort out directories and files (various instances of development source files),
+- file and directory maintanance to sort redundant information (various instances of development source files),

-- when working over a VPN, to find out differences in a local copy of a directory tree.
+- data synchronization when working over a VPN network, to find out differences in your local copy of a replicated directory tree.